La Turbie, Alpes-Maritimes tourism & sightseeing

-Apart from the village itself, and the great views from the corniche, it is the great Roman monument in La Turbie that attracts visitors - it dominates the village from its high position.
+Apart from the village itself, and the beautiful views from the corniche, it is the great Roman monument in La Turbie that attracts visitors - it dominates the village from its high position.

 The medieval village in La Turbie is small but nicely preserved.
 The village itself developed around the imposing roman monument and is well worth exploring.